 Nothing in rule 6.15 limits any other remedies that may be available to another member as a result of the default.

+Note for this rule:

-(Note: The parties may agree, or the arbitrator may determine when determining an access dispute, to include in an access contract a provision creating consequences in an access contract when a party is in breach under these rules.)
+The parties may agree, or the arbitrator may determine when determining an access dispute, to include in an access contract a provision creating consequences in an access contract when a party is in breach under these rules.

 CHAPTER 7 — INTERMITTENT RENEWABLE ENERGY GENERATORS